jjjyc/Prediction-of-TACE-response-in-HCC_0/README.md

 Transcatheter arterial chemoembolization (TACE) is the mainstay of therapy for intermediate-stage hepatocellular carcinoma (HCC); yet its efficacy varies between patients with the same tumor stage.
 Accurate prediction of TACE response remains a major concern to avoid overtreatment.
 Thus, we aimed to develop and validate an artificial intelligence system for real-time automatic prediction of TACE response in HCC patients based on digital subtraction angiography (DSA) videos via a deep learning approach.

 # Codes
-Directory "DSA_LTD" is the segmentation network (Model 1) to segment tumors.
-Directory "Prediction" is the treatment response prediction network (Model 2).
+Directory "DSA_LTD" is the segmentation network (Model 1) to segment tumors. /n Directory "Prediction" is the treatment response prediction network (Model 2).

 # Models
-The best model we have trained for the 2 models
+There are the best models we have trained for the 2 models in 'models.zip'.

 # Enviroment
 Use anaconda3 to run "conda env create -f ./conda_env.yml".